Automatic for the People: Music and lyrics

 The songs "Drive", "The Sidewinder Sleeps Tonite", "Everybody Hurts", and "Nightswimming" feature string arrangements by former Led Zeppelin bassist John Paul Jones.
+Of the fourteen classical musicians, eleven were members of the Atlanta Symphony Orchestra, which had also been used on Out of Time.
 Fricke stated that "ballads, in fact, define the record", and noted that the album featured only three "rockers": "Ignoreland", "The Sidewinder Sleeps Tonite", and "Man on the Moon".

 "It pretty much went according to plan," Litt reported.
 "Compared to Monster, it was a walk in the park.
 Out of Time had an orchestral arrangement—so, when we did Automatic, judging where Michael was going with the words, we wanted to scale it down and make it more intimate."

 "Song by song [...] the whole album is referencing the 1970s," recalls Stipe.
-'Everybody Hurts' was inspired by Nazareth's cover of 'Love Hurts'.
-'Drive' was an homage to David Essex and 'Rock On', especially that song's early glam rock production style.
+"Everybody Hurts" was inspired by Nazareth's cover of "Love Hurts".
+"Drive" was an homage to David Essex and "Rock On", especially that song's early glam rock production style.